A remarkable journey designed for professionals in K-12 schools,

 Over the final 4 weeks, Mentor-candidates deliver a capstone project that demonstrates Moral Courage as a skill set for flourishing.
 Participants may choose from two capstone options: one with wide impact and the other with deep impact.

-Mentor-candidates who deliver this capstone are inspiring wider groups of people to adopt the "both-and" method of problem-solving, a much more dignifying and therefore unifying approach than "either/or" ultimatums.
+By teaching this workshop, you'll equip a wider group of people to adopt the "both-and" approach to problem-solving, which is much more dignifying and therefore unifying than "either/or" ultimatums.

 Deep Impact: You'll answer the question, “What’s keeping me up at night?”
 Then you'll use foundational complexity science to map the next doable step towards a solution.